lava-nc/lava-docs/lava/lava.rst

 A fundamental description about Lava and its key componentes can be found in :ref:`Lava Architecture <lava architecture>`.

-Explanatory tutorials and example code can be found in the :ref:`in-depth tutorials <lava/notebooks/in_depth/in_depth:In-depth tutorials>` and in the :ref:`End-to-end Tutorial notebooks <lava/notebooks/end_to_end/end_to_end:End to end tutorials>`.
+Explanatory tutorials and example code can be found in the :ref:`in-depth tutorials <getting_started/in_depth_tutorials:fundamental concepts>` and in the :ref:`End-to-end Tutorial notebooks <getting_started/end_to_end_tutorials:application examples>`.

 .. toctree::